-Temporary stockpiling of granular material (gravel, excavated spoils, select backfill, topsoils, etc.) is expected on-site throughout the construction process.
+Temporary stockpiling of granular material (gravel, excavated material/spoils, select backfill, topsoils, etc.) is expected on-site within the Project's right-of-way (ROW) throughout the construction process.
 Stockpiling of materials is not permitted in areas where health or safety risks are present, or where impacts to water quality may occur.

-Stockpile areas shall be contained and protected with the proper erosion and sediment controls such as silt fencing and mulch.
+Stockpile areas shall be contained and protected with the proper erosion and sediment controls such as silt fencing and mulch and shall be located away from stormwater conveyance areas.
 Soil stockpiles shall be stabilized with vegetation, geotextile fabric, or plastic covers if not utilized for seven days.